Extended Producer Responsibility (EPR) on Amazon: Key Information for Sellers

 France (FR)

-If you do not provide Amazon with a valid EPR registration number corresponding to EPR-eligible products, Amazon will pay the appropriate environmental fees on your behalf to the organizations responsible for producers and will recover those amounts from you.
+If you do not provide Amazon with a valid EPR registration number corresponding to products subject to EPR, Amazon will pay the appropriate ecological contributions to the organizations responsible for producers on your behalf and recover those amounts from you.

 Spain (ES)

-Amazon has created a dedicated EPR report that provides information on estimated packaging quantities.
+Amazon has created a dedicated EPR report that provides information on estimated quantities of packaging.
 The report is divided into two categories:

-Primary packaging: The packaging used to wrap the product, e.g., branded box.
+Primary packaging: packaging used to wrap the product, e.g., branded box.

-Secondary packaging: Shipping packaging, e.g., cardboard for transport.
+Secondary packaging: shipping packaging, e.g., box for transport.

-Information on secondary packaging quantities is particularly important for sellers using Fulfillment by Amazon (FBA) in Germany, where reporting the quantities of secondary packaging used during shipments has been required since July 1, 2022.
+Information on the quantities of secondary packaging is particularly important for sellers using Fulfillment by Amazon (FBA) in Germany, where reporting the quantities of secondary packaging used during shipments has been required since July 1, 2022.

 Summary

 Managing EPR obligations is crucial for compliance with regulations in various Amazon markets.
-Make sure you have all required registrations and report the quantities of packaging placed on the market regularly.
-Adhering to these rules will help avoid legal and financial issues while ensuring compliance with environmental policy.
+Make sure you have all the required registrations and report the quantities of packaging placed on the market regularly.
+Adhering to these rules will help avoid legal and financial issues while ensuring compliance with environmental policies.

-Need assistance in managing EPR obligations?
+Need support in managing EPR obligations?
 Contact us, we can help!